 If you think you may have let a remote support scammer access your computer, the first thing you should do is turn it off.
 Next, the computer should be brought to a professional so that the scammer’s remote access software can be removed, and so that your computer can have a virus scan run on it.

-Reboot Computers provides free computer diagnostics at their office located at 615B Long Hill Road, Groton, CT 06340.
-This will allow for us to assess any damage the remote support scammer may have caused to your computer following remote access.
-Questions?
-Feel free to call us at (860)326-5403.
+We provide free computer diagnostics at our office located at 615B Long Hill Road, Groton, CT 06340.
+Our free diagnostics allow for us to assess any damage the remote support scammer may have caused to your computer following remote access.
+Call us or stop in today!